Types Of Anxiety Disorders

 Post-Traumatic Stress Disorder

-PTSD is well-known for its incidence among military veterans, but it can be caused by any experience that is sufficiently terrifying to a person.
-Examples include things like abuse, assault, natural disasters, and terrorist attacks.
+PTSD is well-known for its incidence among military veterans, but it can be caused by any experiences such as abuse, assault, natural disasters, and terrorist attacks.

 Agoraphobia